KratosMultiphysics/Examples/shape_optimization/11_Shape_Update_Optimization_Stanford_Bunny/README.md

 ## Results

 ### Shape Evolution
-The below image shows the evolution (shape) of the wrapping surface during the optimization iterations.
-Although the small details like the ears of the bunny are not captured, the mesh quality is not compromised during shape update.
+The below image shows the shape evolution of the wrapping surface during the optimization iterations.
+The small sphere *grows* inside the bounding geoemtry.
+Using the relatively large filter radius, a verx smooth local optimum is found.
+Details smaller than the filter radius (e.g. the ears) are not captured.

 <p align="center">
     <img src="images/bunny_results_smallSphere.gif" height="400">
 </p>

-When using a small sphere the surface *grows* in order to wrap around the object.
-Alternatively, a large sphere can be used and with minor modifications in the [`optimization_parameters.json`](shrink) the surface can be made to *shrink* and wrap around the bunny object.
+## Alternative problem setup

+The bounding geoemtry of the Stanford bunny can be approached (wrapped) from the opposite site as well.
+For such a *shrinking* optimization we start from a small sphere.
+Compared to the example described above, the starting geometry is exchanged, the feasible side for the bounding geometry is switched and the objective is swtiched as well - see the setup in the [shrink folder](shrink) for details.

   <p align="center">
     <img src="images/bunny_results_largeSphere.gif" height="500">